Music industry facts can tell you a lot about how the business of music works and who’s making the money.

 The penetration of streaming services such as Spotify (11.6 percent) and Apple Music (2.5 percent) continue to be strong in the streaming category whereby services such as Amazon Music, Google Play, Vevo, and Tidal are all far, far behind.

-As the format continues to struggle to produce any significant sales growth, in response, companies have hiked the prices hoping to offset some of their losses.
+As the format continues to struggle to produce any significant sales growth, in response, companies have hiked the prices of producing CDs hoping to offset some of their losses.
+Many legacy bands and artists have taken to preparing more luxury-targeted CD collections, such as box sets.

-Analyzing the wide array of methods that people are listening to music, this reveals radio to still be most popular with 24 percent of consumers still using an FM/AM radio receiver.
+Analyzing the wide array of methods that people are listening to music, it’s revealed radio to still be most popular with 24 percent of consumers still using an FM/AM radio receiver.
 The remaining share of listening by method reveals other popular options in mobile (16 percent) and laptops (8 percent).

 No big surprise but singles are more popular today than they have ever been while albums continue to struggle to find an audience willing to buy them.